WanDur/Monster-Strike-Bot/README.md

 1. [Download](https://github.com/WanDur/Monster-Strike-Bot/releases/) the release folder (vX.X)
 2. Run Launcher.exe
-3. NoxPlayer is recommended.
+3. NoxPlayer is the recommended emulator
 ## How To Use

-Please finish all steps in [Getting started](#getting-started) first.
+Before proceeding, make sure you have completed all steps in [Getting started](#getting-started).
-1. Open NoxPlayer and enter the game main menu
+1. Open NoxPlayer and enter the game's main menu.
-2. Press `ctrl + c` or close the program directly if you want to quit
+2. Press `ctrl + c` to quit the program, or close it directly.

 ## Versions
+- 2.2
+  - Code optimization
+  - Small fixes
 - 2.1
-  - small fixes
+  - Small fixes
-  - new error handling
+  - Improved error handling
 - 2.0
-  - added new launcher
+  - Added a new launcher
-  - python files are packed into .exe, it can be downloaded in release
+  - Python files are packed into an .exe file and can be downloaded from the release section
 - 1.9
   - 1.9.2
-    - small fixes
+    - Small fixes
   - 1.9.1
-    - small fixes
+    - Small fixes
-    - added one more click while returning to menu
+    - Added another click when returning to the menu
   - 1.9.0
-    - 自動使用進階捷徑
+    - Automatically uses advanced shortcuts
 - 1.8
-  - added new launch mode and modified the launcher
+  - Added a new launch mode and modified the launcher
 - 1.7
-  - check update automatically (new libraries required)
+  - Automatically checks for updates (new libraries required)
 - 1.6
-  - show total time spent
+  - Shows total time spent
-  - shoot faster
+  - Faster shooting
 - 1.5
-  - created function that can run remaining code once the lag is finished
+  - Created a function to run the remaining code once the lag is finished
-  - added card.png for the new function
+  - Added card.png for the new function
 - 1.4
-  - updated for ver.
+  - Updated for ver.
 25.0
-  - 使用進階捷徑
+  - Uses advanced shortcuts
 - 1.3
-  - added more shooting angles
+  - Added more shooting angles
-  - all shoots start from the middle
+  - All shoots start from the middle
-  - record time
+  - Records time
-  - auto detect window size and position (removed WindowSizeChecker.exe)
+  - Automatically detects window size and position (WindowSizeChecker.exe removed)
-  - more precise clicks
+  - Faster shooting
 - 1.2
   -  shoot faster
 - 1.1
-  - 增加長按返回上一次冒險的功能
+  - Added a long press feature to return to the last battle
-  - added support to two more resolutions
+  - Added support for two more resolutions
 - 1.0
-  - initial release (自動打訓練)
+  - Initial release